 Jeff is a seasoned consultant known for his inventive approach to meeting business challenges and opportunities with a bold strategy.

-Motivated by a desire to solve problems and help people.
-Simran supports family members in building financial acumen, systems, process and structure to complex family enterprises.
-So that families can focus on sharing, collaboration and family harmony.
+Motivated by a desire to solve problems and help people, Simran supports family members in building financial acumen, systems, process and structure to complex family enterprises so they can focus on sharing, collaboration, and family harmony.